hermonochy/Rescueland/The Planet File.md

 Atmosphere: Nitrogen 59%, Oxygen 30%, Argon 10%

-General: The final of the 3 'superpowers' ,Rescueland and Helucky being the other two.
-This superpower focuses on speed for it's ships, and specialises in radar and radio manipulation, having been pulling the strings of the Rescueland-Helucky war scince it started.
+General: This is the final of the 3 'superpowers'.
+This superpower focuses on speed for it's ships, and specialises in radar and radio manipulation, having pulled the strings of the Rescueland-Helucky war scince it started.

 ## Morrel